 Remember: if you can do a good deed, you should do it now, because the opportunity will pass and will never return.

-All repentance is useful in that it is always a feeling of regret about not using the present in the way that would have been natural to that force which manifests in the present.
-Repentance is a reminder of how we should act in the present.
+All repentance is useful in that it is always a feeling of regret about not using the present in the way that would have been natural to that force which manifests itself in the present.
+Repentance is a reminder of how one should act in the present.